zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 ## Discoverable and Validated {#discoverability}

-The discoverable and validated properties of registered assets can be set from the Edit Data Source page for the selected asset.
+The discoverable and validated properties of registered assets can be set from the Edit Service page for the selected asset.

 ### Discoverable